 Legal Notices on Passport Collecting

-The purpose of this site is to establish a platform for collectors to share and exchange information, knowledge and collectibles and to raise awareness of passport collecting as a leisure activity.
+The purpose of this site is to establish a platform for collectors and other interested parties to share and exchange information, knowledge, and collectibles and to raise awareness of passport collecting as a leisure activity.
+All passports on this website are obsolete and for research, educational & collection purposes only!

 Passports as government property

 Most countries declare by law that passports are government property, and may be withdrawn or revoked at any time, usually on specified grounds.
-A withdrawal or a revocation is generally subject to judicial review.
-The definition of “Government property” is stated in most of the passports and/or in the country specific passport law and came up (by my best knowledge) within the last 30-40 years.
+Withdrawal or revocation is generally subject to judicial review.
+The definition of “Government property” is stated in most of the passports and/or in the country-specific passport law and came up (by my best knowledge) within the last 30-40 years.
 Really old passports (100 years old and more) do not have such a statement at all – not on the document nor in the passport laws at that time.

 Is passport collecting legal?
 YES, don’t worry it is – as long the passports are obsolete!